undocumented | Christina Felschen

 Final report of my research on the situation of undocumented migrants in Arizona and California, supported by the American Council on Germany’s McCloy Fellowship in Journalism

-Crossing – what if people die in your backyard
+Crossing – What if people die in your backyard

 broadcasted on German public radio SWR on November 7 and 8, 2016, and again on August 14, 2018 >